-By: Robert Bowes and Alex E. Jones
+By: Alex E. Jones

 In May 2016, we wrote about the U.S. Department of Labor’s (“DOL”) new rule that would increase the minimum salary levels required to qualify as an “exempt” employee under the Fair Labor Standards Act (“FLSA”), and thus no longer be eligible for overtime pay.
 The new rule, set to go into effect on December 1, 2016, would likely require employers to provide overtime pay to an additional four million workers each year.
 However, implementation of the rule may be delayed due to growing concerns within the business community and Congress.